StiltFox/Dial-UP/README.md

 **version 1.x.x**

 Stilt Fox&reg; Dial Up is a collection of libraries designed to make a networked program easier to write.
-These libraries focus on the server side, with the idea that the program you're going to be writing will be serving requests.
+While most of this library focuses on the idea of writing a server side program, a client class does now exist at `src/main/http-client`.
 HTTP version 1.1 is supported but may not be up to full ISO specification.

 This program also allows for parsing raw socket data.
 This means that if you aren't writing something based on HTTP then you can still just use the socket on its own.